awais-vteams/backup-project/README.md

 # Backup Project/Folder

-Backup PHP | Laravel OR any Project with MySQL Database
+Backup PHP | Laravel OR any Project folder with MySQL Database Dump

 Change path and databse config in `backup.sh`